JetBrains/teamcity-docker-images/dockerhub/teamcity-agent/README.md

 ```
 docker exec -it my-customized-agent bash
 ```
-3. Change whatever you need
+3. Please make any required adjustments as needed

 4. Exit and [create a new image](https://docs.docker.com/engine/reference/commandline/commit/) from the container:
 ```